Investment managers use a few different tools to balance and optimize your portfolio. This may help protect it against possible losses and

 Some of the most common forms of alternative investments are:

-• Debt investing: You could invest your capital into the debts of private companies.
+- Debt investing: You could invest your capital in the debts of private companies.

 Advantages of Adding Alternative Investments to Your Portfolio